open/close all folders

-- Adaptational Attractiveness: The woman on the right hardly look like any vulture, right?
+- Adaptational Attractiveness: Sally Mortemore hardly looks like any vulture.

 - Animal Motifs: Apparently she looks like an "underfed vulture".
 Lovely.

 - Continuity Cameo: Sally Mortemore plays her in the second film, though you'd only know her nonspeaking character is meant to be Madam Pince from the credits.
-She doesn't appear in any of the other films.
+She has no role and doesn't appear in any of the other films.

 - Nice Hat: One of the few wizard hats you'll see in the films, but it's pretty cool.

 - Pair the Spares: In a possible parody of Shipping, students speculate about her and Filch in the sixth book.